England's penalty secrets: How Gareth Southgate's side became the best-prepared side at Euro 2024 for spot-kicks

 "In my opinion England have got the most robust, deliberate, structured set-up in the world."

-Of course, success is still never guaranteed.
+Of course, success is still not a guarantee.
 You never know when a sandy penalty spot will claim its next victim, or a goalkeeper feeling particularly prophetic will have a purple patch.

-England's focus is on controlling the controllables, something they have done better than anyone else at this tournament and something which at least gives them the best possible platform to perform.
+England's focus is on controlling the controllables, something they have done better than anyone else at this tournament and something that at least gives them the best possible platform to perform.

+The rest of the squad, plus England's backroom team, were sent away - unlike in previous shoot-outs.

-It helped him to address and inspire his players directly, but also lay out a new aspect of their preparations, with each taker assigned a 'buddy' to welcome them back into the pack on the halfway line after their spot-kick, to embrace the pressure collectively rather than have it on one individual.
+It allowed him to address and inspire his players directly, but also lay out a new part of their methodology.
+Each taker was assigned a 'buddy' to welcome them back into the pack on the halfway line after their spot-kick, to embrace the pressure collectively rather than have it on one individual.

-The images of Marcus Rashford and Jadon Sancho trudging the 50 yards back to the centre circle alone after missing their kicks in the Euro 2020 final will almost certainly have played a part in that move.
+The images of Marcus Rashford and Jadon Sancho trudging the 50 yards back to the centre circle alone after missing their kicks in the Euro 2020 final will almost certainly have inspired the move.

-Jordet criticised that approach from three years ago in his recently-published book, 'Pressure: Lessons from the psychology of the penalty shoot-out'.
-He had previously suggested a less structured version of this new approach to the FA taskforce and, six years on, it appears they have taken it on board.
+Jordet criticised England’s previous approach in his recently published book, 'Pressure: Lessons from the psychology of the penalty shoot-out'.
+Long before Euro 2020, he had suggested a less structured version of this new approach to the task force.
+Six years on, it appears it has been taken on board.

 "I think they had a focus on the process whether they scored or missed, which was something they picked up from Great Britain hockey," he said.